magonazz1/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary:

-- **Duration:** March 12, 2024, 9:00 AM to 10:30 AM (PST)
+- **Duration:**		March 08, 2024, 9:00 AM to 10:30 AM (CAT)
 - **Impact:**		Temporary disruption of office Wi-Fi; productivity levels plummeted as employees resorted to old-fashioned pen-and-paper communication methods.
 - **Root Cause:**	Overzealous cleaning staff accidentally unplugged the router while vacuuming.

 ## Timeline:

 - **9:00 AM:**		The issue was detected when emails stopped loading, and the office Slack channel fell eerily silent.
 - **9:05 AM:**		An engineer, sipping on cold coffee, noticed the Wi-Fi router's conspicuous absence of blinking lights.
 - **9:10 AM:**		Initial investigation revolved around network configurations and recent software updates, overlooking the mundane possibility of a power outage.
 - **9:20 AM:**		Escalation to the facilities team, who were busy deciphering cryptic instructions from the vacuum cleaner manual.
 - **9:30 AM:**		A eureka moment struck as the janitor confessed to inadvertently disconnecting the router while zealously vacuuming under desks.
 - **9:45 AM:**		Router reconnected, Wi-Fi signal restored, and employees rejoiced as the digital world once again welcomed them with open arms.

 ## Root Cause and Resolution: